 In 1976, NBC released an electoral map lit by thousands of light bulbs.
 "We said blue for conservatives, because that's the parliamentary system in London, red for the more liberal party.
 That's it.
 That's all we did," explained Roy Wetzel, then NBC's general manager of elections.

-However, since 1984, CBS has joined ABC in labeling Republicans red and Democrats blue.
-CNN also switched to the color during the 1992 presidential election, and NBC followed suit in 1996.
+However, since 1984, CBS has joined ABC in labeling Republicans as red and Democrats as blue.
+CNN also switched during the 1992 presidential election, and NBC followed suit in 1996.

 It's possible that these networks are simply copying each other.
-Former NBC News executive vice president William Wheatley said in 2016 that his channel decided to do so "so as not to confuse viewers."
+Former NBC News executive vice president William Wheatley said in 2016 that his network decided to do the same "so as not to confuse viewers."

-CNN's election night coverage of 1980 showed the map of the US turning almost entirely blue as Republican candidate Ronald Reagan won by a landslide.
+CNN's 1980 election night coverage showed the US map almost entirely turning blue as Republican candidate Ronald Reagan won by a landslide.
 Photo: CNN

 In 1980, two influential publications decided to use red for former US President George W. Bush, a Republican.
-A graphics editor for the publication explained: "I used red simply because it starts with an 'r' (red), and the Republican Party starts with an 'r' (Republican Party)."
+A graphics editor for the publication explained: "I used red simply because it starts with 'r' (red), and the Republican Party also starts with 'r' (Republican Party)."

 "I'm convinced that in the national map that USA Today ran the day after the 2000 election, red was Republican and blue was Democratic," said Keating Holland, CNN's director of polling and election analysis from 1993 to 2014.